-Myth #1: You can get the flu from the flu vaccine.
+Myth #1: You can get flu from the flu vaccine.

 Myth #2: The flu is just a bad cold.

-Myth #7: Taking vitamin C or Echinacea will prevent the flu.
+Myth #4: Taking vitamin C, Echinacea or elderberry will prevent flu.

-FALSE – There is no conclusive evidence that these treatments are effective against the flu.
+FALSE – There is no conclusive evidence that these treatments are effective at preventing or treating the flu.
 Annual flu vaccination is the best preventative measure you can take to protect yourself and your family from flu.
 People who are vaccinated have a reduced risk of flu illness, flu hospitalization, and flu death.

-Myth #9: Getting the influenza vaccine every year isn’t necessary.
+Myth #5: Getting a flu vaccine every year isn’t necessary.

 FALSE – Because flu viruses are constantly changing, flu vaccines are updated from one season to the next to protect against the most recent and most common circulating flu strains.
 This is why it is recommended that individuals get a flu vaccine every year.
-In addition, a person’s immune protection from vaccination declines over time; therefore, annual vaccination is needed for optimal protection.
+In addition, a person’s immune protection from vaccination declines over time, so getting a new shot each year offers the best protection.

-FALSE – The CDC recommends that everyone 6 months and older should get vaccinated against the flu every year.
+FALSE – Everyone 6 months and older should get vaccinated against the flu every year.
 The flu can be potentially serious, even deadly, for anyone, regardless of age or health status.